Horse hoof care is one of the primary responsibilities of your horse. No hooves, No horse!

 Also known as seedy toe, is a bacterial or fungal infection of the white line and causes a separation between the insensitive and sensitive laminae structures of the hoof, which makes the hoof wall lose quality.

-Many people describe white line disease as having a powdery or cottage cheese-like appearance.
-White line disease does not cause any pain or lameness unless the infection is severe enough.
-White line disease is not the same thing as thrush.
+Some people describe the white line disease as a powdery or cottage cheese-like appearance.
+It does not cause any pain or lameness unless the infection is severe enough.
+White line disease is not the same as thrush.

-All horses at one time or another may develop a crack in the hoof wall.
-There are different types of cracks and can be caused by a variety of things.
+All horses at one time or another may develop a split in the hoof wall.
+There are different types of cracks and can happen from a variety of issues.
 Sand cracks and grass cracks are the most common; they are superficial vertical cracks.

 They usually do not cause an issue.
 Sand cracks start from the coronary band and go down, whereas grass cracks start from the ground and go up.
 Heel and quarter cracks are more severe and can be more damaging.
-They can be caused by balance issues, work overload and injury just to name a few.
+Like, off-balance issues, work overload, and injury are a few examples.

 Puss then builds up between the hoof wall or the sole of the horse’s foot and creates pressure.
 As a result, lameness occurs.
 If you suspect an abscess in your horse’s hoof, contact your farrier.

-laminitis/founder or navicular disease are other hoof problems that may cause issues that you may not know what to look for.
-Some possible signs to look for is severe lameness and if your horse is resistant to walk or put weight on their front feet.
+laminitis/founder or navicular disease are other hoof problems that may cause issues.
+Some possible signs to look for are severe lameness, and if your horse is resistant to walk or put weight on their front feet.

 These problems are a lot more severe and would need farrier treatment right away.
 If you are unsure of any hoof related issues, the best thing to do is contact your farrier as soon as possible for the best hoof care.

-Your horse’s hooves should be trimmed every 6-8 weeks, but there are many variables that play a role to determine the right trimming schedule for your horse.
+Your horse’s hooves should be on a 6-8 weeks schedule, but many variables play a role in determining the right trimming schedule for your horse.